On-line Master Gardener Volunteer Reporting

 Master Gardener volunteers with Internet access now report all volunteer and educational hours on-line.

 Prior to reporting volunteer and education hours, you first must be registered on the MSU Extension volunteer management system.
 New Master Gardener class members will receive information about registering at the training classes.
-If you have a problem registering, please call Cathy Morris at 248-858-1639.
+If you have a problem registering, please call Lynne Shull at 248-858-1639.

 Once you've registered you will then be able to submit your volunteer and education hours at the MSU Extension Volunteer Management System (VMS).
 Paper reports can no longer be accepted at the Oakland County MSU Extension office.
-If you need a VMS Buddy (someone to help you enter hours), please call Cathy Morris at 248-858-1639.
+If you need a VMS Buddy (someone to help you enter hours), please call Lynne Shull at 248-858-1639.

-Please note: Cathy Morris works in our office 2 days a week (Wednesday and Friday), but if you leave her a voice mail message, she will call you back.
+Please note: Lynne Shull works in our office 3 days a week (Monday, Wednesday and Friday), but if you leave her a voice mail message, she will call you back.

 All volunteer hours should in some capacity extend horticultural knowledge to the community and/or promote the MSU Extension Master Gardener Volunteer Program.